 Does your home seem to have a slight slope?
 Have you ever watched a ball roll across your floor on its own?
 When you try to close your windows or doors, do they stick or refuse to budge?
 Or, have you noticed cracks in your walls, tile, or ceilings?

+These issues are common symptoms of a foundation settlement that requires house leveling services.
 Your best bet is to call Lone Star Foundation Repair.
-We have the house leveling tools and experience to raise your sloped floors back to their original height and stop the problem from getting any worse.
-Our skilled crewmembers will carefully adjust your structure until the job is done.
+We have the house leveling tools and experience to raise your sloped floors back to their original height and prevent the problem from worsening.
+Our skilled crew members will carefully adjust your structure until we do the job correctly.